How do you translate the expression to catch fire in Italian?

 First of all, let’s translate to catch fire in Italian.

 To catch fire in Italian – Let’s break it down!

 Prendere fuoco could literally be translated as to take fire.

 Wooden houses catch fire easily.

 Prendere is a very versatile verb in Italian and you will find it in other collocations with “to catch”.
-Here are some:
+Here are a few: